linode/docs/docs/products/tools/marketplace/guides/illa-builder/index.md

     ![Screenshot of the ILLA Builder login](illa-builder-login-screen.png)

-1. The sign up page should open, which allows you to create a new user on this ILLA Builder deployment.
+1. The sign up page should open, which lets you create a new user on this ILLA Builder deployment.
 Enter your preferred username, your email address, and a secure password.
 Then, click the **Create Account** button.

     ![Screenshot of the ILLA Builder sign up page](illa-builder-signup-screen.png)